-Here’s my philosophy about buying lenses: For workaday use, I prefer those made by my camera’s manufacturer.
-Even when used with really wide-angle lenses, the focal-length multiplication factor that is built into most digital SLR’s robs us of truly wide-angle results but ultra wide angles are expensive aren’t they?
+Here’s my philosophy about buying lenses: For most uses, I prefer those made by my camera’s manufacturer.
+Even when used with really wide-angle lenses, the focal-length multiplication factor built into most digital SLR’s robs us of truly wide-angle results but ultra wide angles are expensive aren’t they?
 Nyet!
 I don’t mind purchasing used lenses because I’m going to use them anyway but everybody likes a bargain and some of the best deals on cheap wide-angle lenses are provided by Russian optics.
-An EF 15mm f/2.8 lens for my Canon system costs about $660.
-A new 15mm lens from third-party manufacturers can cost $420 but I purchased a new 16mm Zenitar f/2.8 on eBay for $99.
-I’ve seen them sold directly by importers for $175 but either way it’s a good price, if the lens is worth the investment.

 The good news is that the 16mm Zenitar is a rectilinear full-frame fish-eye lens that fills the 24x36mm frame or a cropped portion of whatever size your digital SLR chip may produce.
 Image sharpness is more than acceptable at smaller apertures.
 Fit and finish are what you might expect from a 70’s era Japanese lens but certainly worth every penny I paid for it.

-The 16mm Zenitar f/2.8 is my favorite lens when shooting with a Canon Rebel Xti that has been converted to infrared use partly because of the wide angle effect it produces but also because I can set it at the hyperfocal distance.
-The above image of a classic Buick convertible was made with the camera set in Aperture Priority mode at ISO 200.
-Exposure was 1/60th of a second at f/16.
-The image file was digitally hand colored later in Adobe Photoshop CS2 but that’s another story
+The 16mm Zenitar f/2.8 is my favorite lens when shooting infrared partly because of the wide angle effect it produces but also because I can set it at the hyperfocal distance.
+The above image of a Porsche Speedster was made with the camera set in Aperture Priority mode.
+Exposure 1/100 sec at f/16 and ISO 200.
+The image file was digitally hand colored later in Adobe Photoshop.

-Joe Farace is the author of “Digital Monochrome Special Effects” that’s available from Amazon, Barnes & Noble, and your friendly neighborhood book or camera store.
+Joe Farace is the author of the now out-of-print book “Digital Monochrome Special Effects” that’s available from Amazon, either new or used at bargain prices.